Demographics of Calgary: Metro Calgary

 The question on knowledge of languages allows for multiple responses.
 The following figures are from the 2021 Canadian Census, and lists languages that were selected by at least 1,000 respondents.

 Mother tongue

 Metro Calgary

 Based on Calgary's 2016 metropolitan census reporting a population of 1,381,345, English is the mother tongue for 67.8 per cent of inhabitants.
 French-speakers make up 1.5 per cent with 20,715 people.
 Other languages make up 30.7 per cent or 383,320.
 The top five languages outside English and French in Calgary are Tagalog (Pilipino; Filipino), Punjabi (Panjabi), Cantonese, Mandarin, and Spanish (at 8,685 or 2.1 per cent of Calgary's population).

 City of Calgary

+Immigration

+The 2021 census reported that immigrants (individuals born outside Canada) comprise 460,875 persons or 31.5 percent of the total population of Metro Calgary.

+Recent immigration

+The 2021 Canadian census counted a total of 85,620 people who immigrated to Metro Calgary between 2016 and 2021.